Shagai-hub/Moodle_Log_Analysis_DEMO/README.md

 Moodle Log Analyzer DEMO
 ⚠️ DEMO VERSION NOTICE
-This is a DEMONSTRATION VERSION of the Moodle Log Analyzer with limited functionality for evaluation purposes.
-Some features may be restricted or operate with sample data.
+This is a DEMONSTRATION VERSION of the Moodle Log Analyzer.
+Operate with sample data.

-A Streamlit application for analyzing Moodle discussion forum data to compute student engagement metrics, perform ranking analysis, and validate results using COCO (Complexity Constraint) methodology.
+---Overview---
+This demo Streamlit application processes Moodle discussion forum exports to compute various student engagement attributes, rank students based on their performance as well as on the direction-rules/codes defined by the particular users, and perform antidiscriminative optimization based on similarity analysis using COCO(component-based object comparison for objectivity) analysis.
+It's particularly useful for educational researchers and instructors who want to analyze student participation patterns in online discussions in an objective way.

----Demo Version Limitations---
+---Demo Version---
-This demo version includes the following limitations:
-Fixed Y-value (1000) for ranking analysis
-Sample professor names ("professor_1", "professor_2") pre-configured
-Limited to predefined exam patterns and deadlines
-COCO analysis may use simulated data in offline mode Maximum dataset size restrictions may apply
+Fixed Y-value (1000) for antidiscrimination analysis Sample professor names ("professor_1", "professor_2") pre-configured Limited to predefined exam patterns and deadlines Maximum dataset size restrictions may apply
 Some advanced ML features may operate with reduced accuracy

----Overview---
-This demo application processes Moodle discussion forum exports to compute various student engagement attributes, rank students based on their performance, and perform sophisticated validation using COCO analysis.
-It's particularly useful for educational researchers and instructors who want to analyze student participation patterns in online discussions.

 Features
 ---Data Processing---